Jokic has 100th triple-double; Nuggets down Rockets 133-112

 Denver, which leads the Western Conference, never trailed and dominated Houston for most of the night.
 The Nuggets led by as many as 26 and were up 106-84 entering the fourth quarter.

-Denver was up by 20 with about nine minutes left when Malone took the rest of his starters out and cleared the bench.
+Denver was up by 20 with about nine minutes left when coach Michael Malone took the rest of his starters out and cleared the bench.

 The Nuggets were up by 20 at halftime and had stretched the lead to 86-60 with about 8 ½ minutes left in the third quarter after a 6-0 run, with the last four points from Porter.
 The Rockets then went on an 11-5 run, powered by seven points from Green, to get within 91-71 midway through the quarter.